5 Family Christmas Activities That Aren’t Opening Presents or Eating Food

-Have fun this holiday season with these five family Christmas activities that are not just opening presents or eating food!
-These are fun things do with your family this Christmas!
+Have fun this holiday season with these five Christmas family activities that are not just opening presents or eating food!
+These are fun things to do with your family this Christmas!

 Hi, I’m Carly!

-Then we would take turns opening the wrapped presents under the Christmas tree.
-After that, we ate breakfast as a family.
+Then we would take turns opening the wrapped presents under the Christmas tree adorned in string lights and with Christmas lights.
+After that, we ate breakfast with the whole family.

 Check out this awesome breakfast recipe for egg casserole!